marioZYN/MiniList/README.md

 MiniList is a fully gesture based to-do list app with minimalism design style.
 It is easy to use and suitable for quick note and time tracking.
 MiniList is developed using Swift 4 and Xcode.

-Here are some key features:
+Here are some key features.
+For more details, check with the design document and video.
 1. pull down to add new plans; swipe right to mark the plan as finished; swipe left to delete the plans

 ![add new plan](./images/new_plans.gif)